C# ADO.NET ODBC tutorial

 OdbcDataReader DbReader = DbCommand.ExecuteReader();

-7. Now we have an OdbcDataReader, we can find the number and names of the columns in the result set, and display this on the console.
+7. Use the OdbcDataReader to find the number and names of the columns in the result set, and display them on the console.

 int fCount = DbReader.FieldCount;